caominh74/b-showsell/docs/spec.md

 6. Add final seed data, loading states, empty states, error states, and smoke tests.
 7. Prepare installation guide and user manual.

+### Phase 7: Academic Documentation and Submission Readiness

+1. Create source-traceability notes from the original capstone registration document to `docs/spec.md`.
+2. Create UML 2.0 analysis and design diagrams.
+3. Prepare user requirements and software requirement specification documents.
+4. Prepare architecture design and detailed design documents.
+5. Prepare implementation and testing documentation with verification evidence.
+6. Prepare source code and deployable software package instructions.
+7. Prepare viva/demo notes and role-based explanation checklist for the team.

 ## 10. Open Questions / Assumptions Made

 - The source document mentions a web app for Admin/Staff and a mobile app for Customers.
 Per the latest instruction, this spec assumes v1 is webapp-only: Admin, Staff, Customer, and Guest experiences are all implemented in one responsive web application.
 - The source document mentions ASP.NET Core API and Firebase as possible technologies, but also allows other suitable technologies.
 This spec recommends NestJS, PostgreSQL, and Prisma as the best fit for a modern TypeScript monorepo.
+- The source document requires software development process artifacts and UML 2.0 modeling.
+This spec now treats those as project deliverables in addition to application code.
 - The source document does not define payment methods.
 This spec assumes mock payment in v1 and leaves real payment gateway selection for later.
 - The source document does not define shipping or delivery providers.
 This spec assumes manual staff-controlled fulfillment in v1.
 - The source document asks for Facebook/TikTok APIs, but real API approval and credentials can be slow.
 This spec treats real social posting and metric import as v1 non-goals and implements provider interfaces with mocks.